Skip to Content

 Constructivism is the belief that people learn best when they can connect new ideas to things they already know.

 Correlation Doesn’t imply Causation.
-Critical Thinking Bascs.
+Critical Thinking Basics.

 Whether it’s in science, history, health, or social issues, being able to spot the difference between coincidence and cause is a crucial skill.